bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ## Queuing System

 All work on Cheaha must be submitted to **our queuing system ([Slurm](https://docs.uabgrid.uab.edu/wiki/Slurm))**.
-A common mistake made by new users is to run 'jobs' on the login node.
+A common mistake made by new researchers is to run 'jobs' on the login node.
 This section gives a basic overview of what a queuing system is and why we use it.

 ### What is a queuing system?

-- Software that gives users fair allocation of the cluster's resources
+- Software that gives researchers fair allocation of the cluster's resources
 - Schedules jobs based using resource requests (the following are commonly requested resources, there are many more that are available)
   - Number of processors (often referred to as "slots")
   - Maximum memory (RAM) required per slot